 - Type of Investor: Accredited Investors Only

-Percent is an investment opportunity for accredited investors interested in accessing private credit (non-bank lending).
+Percent is an investment platform designed for accredited investors who are interested in accessing private credit (non-bank lending).

 4. Equity Multiple